Brikwerk/whiteboard-vision/README.md

 ## Description

 This project aims to detect and transcribe text written on a whiteboard in a classroom environment.
+Mathematical equations and diagrams will not be targetted as an area for transcription.

 ## Roadmap